Share this Article

 6. Cash is king

 Renters: When you rent an apartment, prepare to have a lot of money handy, usually in the form of a bank-certified check.
-You'll need to pay the broker fee as well as, usually one month's security deposit, and the first month's rent, within a few days of signing your lease.
-It can also help to pay the broker cash right away to hold the apartment for you and keep the competition at bay, depending on the situation.
+You'll need to pay the broker fee if there is one, a month’s rent as a security deposit, and the first month's rent, within a few days of signing your lease.
+One way to cut down on upfront costs is to find a roommate or apartment-share situation (but be sure to heed these tell-tale signs and warnings).

-Buyers: Financing requirements may be loosening slightly, but whether or not a mortgage will be issued can still cast a cloud of uncertainty over a deal.
-The ability to offer all cash will put you at the front of the line when it comes to buying an apartment here, especially if the seller wants to make a deal quickly.
+Buyers: Financing requirements have been tightened amid the pandemic and whether or not a mortgage will be issued can still cast a cloud of uncertainty over a deal.
+More than ever the ability to offer all cash will put you at the front of the line when it comes to buying an apartment here, especially if the seller wants to make a deal quickly.

 7. Net effective rent is lower than what you'll actually pay